 - Ask family & friends for help with meals, cleaning, etc.

 - Hire a postpartum doula to consult prenatally on things you can do to get the house set up to run smoothly after baby is born.
 Then have them come back for a few visits after the birth.

 - Remember that parenting a newborn is a full-time job.
 It can help to lower your expectations of your ability to get other things done.
 Lower your standards for doing things “right” and just do the best you can.
 Focus on your priorities first, and don’t sweat the small stuff.

 - Make a plan before the birth on how you’ll share responsibilities.
 (Worksheet.)

 Return to Work Outside the Home

 As you’re trying to get your house in order, you also have to juggle in work outside the home.
 For many of us, that involves finding child care.
 There are lots of helpful articles online about choosing childcare.
+(My recommendations for choosing child care.)
 You can also ask local friends, family, and co-workers for advice and referrals to good options.

 The practical details of juggling work and baby can depend on a lot of things: how many hours you work and on what shift, whether your work is mentally taxing, physically tiring or both, whether your work is something you only do to pay the bills or something that you take joy in, how long your commute is, and much more.
 Your best source of advice for return to work issues is to talk to experienced parents who work in the same field or the same circumstances you do, and learn from their experience.